 The presumption of corporate authority applies to corporate officers and not to an attorney in fact.
 The examiner should look to the power of attorney to determine the authority of the attorney in fact.
 For further information on attorneys in fact, see Standards 8.10 and 8.20.
-Source:

-Paul E. Basve, Clearing Land Titles § 293 (2d ed.
-1970).

-Lewis M. Simes & Clarence B. Taylor, Model Title Standards, Std.
+Paul E. Basye, Clearing Land Titles § 293 (2d ed.
+1970); Lewis M. Simes & Clarence B. Taylor, Model Title Standards, Std.
 12.3 (1960).

 Standard 6.60.
-Name Omitted From Signature
+Corporate Name or Signer's Representative Capacity Omitted From Signature

-Where a corporation appears as a party in the body of the instrument and the instrument is otherwise properly executed and acknowledged, an examiner may presume that the signature on the instrument by a corporate representative is sufficient notwithstanding the omission of the corporate name over such signature.
+Where a corporation appears as a party in the body of the instrument, an examiner may presume that the signature on the instrument by a corporate representative is sufficient notwithstanding the omission of the corporate name or the signer's representative capacity, or both, within the signature block.